 Intersectionality is a construct, which at its core, focuses on multiple forms of injustice, power imbalance and social marginalisation as a way of understanding oppression.
-Intersectionality analyses simultaneous interactions amongst a multiplicity of forces that shape social identity, positions and experiences, such as gender, race, ethnicity, culture, class, sexuality, geography (or place), age, ability, gender identity, economic status, immigration status and religion.13
+Intersectionality analyses simultaneous interactions amongst a multiplicity of forces that shape social identity, positions and experiences, such as gender, race, ethnicity, culture, class, sexuality, geography (or place), age, ability, gender identity, economic status, immigration status and religion.

 Understanding intersectional discrimination is critical to conceptualising disability and the human rights violations women and girls with disability experience.
 For example, women and girls with disability are more likely to be subjected to forced interventions which infringe their reproductive rights (such as forced sterilisation and forced abortion) than women without disability and men with disability.
 Women and girls with disability in institutional settings are more likely to be subject to guardianship proceedings for the formal removal of their legal capacity.
 This facilitates and may even authorise forced interventions.
-Aboriginal women and girls with disability are more likely to be subject to indefinite detention than non-Aboriginal women with disability and women without disability.
+Aboriginal women and girls with disability.
 These human rights violations are perpetrated on account of the interaction and intersection of various layers of identity, social position, and experiences.
-The resulting myriad of violations of rights in these examples include the right to non-discrimination, freedom from torture and ill-treatment, protection of personal integrity, right to legal capacity, protection from violence, abuse and exploitation, right to family, right to health, to living independently and being included in the community, and access to justice.14
+The resulting myriad of violations of rights in these examples include the right to non-discrimination, freedom from torture and ill-treatment, protection of personal integrity, right to legal capacity, and access to justice.